 - Has deep cleansing action: Black soap is effective at removing makeup because of the oils and butters.
 "By the principle of like dissolves like, the oil components help to dissolve oils.
 It also gently exfoliates, which helps to cleanse the skin and remove debris," King says.
 And it's also a great option for shampooing your hair, especially if you're prone to lots of build-up and scalp issues.

 - Alleviates razor bumps: It is often used by men when shaving because of its high shea butter content meant to protect the skin.
 Exfoliation also helps free trapped hairs under the skin, while sulfur soothes post-shaving irritation.
-Austin-based dermatologist Dr. Adam Mamelak adds that the moisturizing effect will soften the hair and therefore make shaving easier and less irritating.
+Austin-based dermatologist Adam Mamelak, MD, adds that the moisturizing effect will soften the hair and therefore make shaving more manageable.

 - Exfoliates: The ashes in black soap may provide physical exfoliating properties to remove dead skin cells, potentially improving fine lines, softening, and rejuvenating rough skin.

 Those with sensitive or eczema-prone skin should use caution when considering African black soap because the vitamin A and exfoliating properties could trigger irritation.